Combination Chemotherapy with or without Atezolizumab in Treating Patients with Stage III Colon Cancer and Deficient DNA Mismatch Repair

 * No requirement for concurrent antibiotics or antifungal agents for the prevention of opportunistic infections

-* A CD4 count above 250 cells/mcL, and an undetectable HIV viral load on standard PCR-based tests
+* A CD4 count above 250 cells/mcL, and an undetectable HIV viral load on standard polymerase chain reaction (PCR)-based tests

 - No other planned concurrent investigational agents or other tumor directed therapy (chemotherapy, radiation) while on study